lammps/lammps/doc/src/comm_modify.rst

 widely varying cutoffs for different type pairs, the *multi* mode can be faster.
 In this case, each atom type is assigned its own distance cutoff for communication purposes, and fewer atoms will be communicated.
 See the :doc:`neighbor multi <neighbor>` command for a neighbor list construction option that may also be beneficial for simulations of this kind.
+The *multi* mode is compatable with both the *multi* and *multi/old* neighbor styles.

 The *cutoff* keyword allows you to extend the ghost cutoff distance for communication mode *single*\ , which is the distance from the borders